skdelphix/maskdocs/readme.md

 This will run a local `mkdocs` instance on your machine that serves up the documentation at http://localhost:8000/

 From here you can make any changes you want to the .md (markdown) files inside docsdev/docs, and the `mkdocs` server will update with your changes on the fly.
 Easy, good old fashioned editing.

+## ADVANCED: Tinkering with mkdocs

+If you really want to get in and do any custom mkdocs development, you can enter a virtualenv shell rather than running mkdocs through the `pipenv run` command.
+Just run:

+`pipenv shell`

+This will activate the virtualenv in which you can run `mkdocs serve` or whatever else you want.
+To deactivate, use the `deactivate` command.